Variable-frequency drive: Programming a VFD

 Depending on the model a VFD's operating parameters can be programmed via: dedicated programming software, internal keypad, external keypad, or SD card.
 VFDs will often block out most programming changes while running.
 Typical parameters that need to be set include: motor nameplate information, speed reference source, on/off control source and braking control.
 It is also common for VFDs to provide debugging information such as fault codes and the states of the input signals.

 Starting and software behavior

-Most VFDs allow auto-starting to be enabled.
-Which will drive the output to a designated frequency after a power cycle, or after a fault has been cleared, or after the emergency stop signal has been restored (generally emergency stops are active low logic).
+Most VFDs allow auto-starting, which will drive the output to a designated frequency after a power cycle, after a fault has been cleared, or after the emergency stop signal has been restored (generally emergency stops are active low logic).
 One popular way to control a VFD is to enable auto-start and place L1, L2, and L3 into a contactor.
 Powering on the contactor thus turns on the drive and has it output to a designated speed.
 Depending on the sophistication of the drive multiple auto-starting behavior can be developed e.g. the drive auto-starts on power up but does not auto-start from clearing an emergency stop until a reset has been cycled.